Welcome to Georgetown

 Condominiums & Co-ops

-Turning our attention towards condominiums and co-ops, four new home owners were welcomed to the neighborhood, each paying a median of $490,000 for their new home.
-An additional property traded off market for $1,025,000, but for that reason, was not included in last month’s statistics.
+Turning our attention towards condominiums and co-ops, three new home owners were welcomed to the neighborhood, each paying a median of $1,035,000 for their new home.
+This number is drastically up by 74% compared to July 2018 and up by 85% when compared to August 2017.